Endangered Species Act: An Overview

 Background

-The ESA (1) differentiates between “threatened” and “endangered” species; (2) allows listing of a species that is only endangered through part of its range; (3) allows the listing of plant and animal species; (4) makes it illegal to “take” a listed species; and (5) requires that when a species is listed for protection, its habitat has to be protected as well.
-The ESA is administered by two agencies, the U.S. Fish & Wildlife Service (FWS) and the National Marine Fisheries Service (NMFS) (collectively “the Services”).
-FWS is in charge of administering the ESA for all terrestrial and freshwater species while NMFS administers the ESA for all marine species.
-These agencies are generally referred to as the “listing agencies.”
+The ESA is administered by two agencies: the U.S. Fish & Wildlife Service (FWS) and the National Marine Fisheries Service (NMFS) (collectively “the Services”).
+FWS administers the ESA for terrestrial and freshwater species, while NMFS administers the ESA for marine species.
+These agencies are commonly referred to as the “listing agencies.”

 Federal Regulatory Authority

-In the Endangered Species Act, administrative agencies such as USDA/FDA/EPA have been given authority by Congress to create regulations implementing the requirements of the federal law.
-In 2024, the Supreme Court of the United States issued two rulings that are expected to have a major impact on how judges decide cases challenging those regulations and that agency authority.
+Under the ESA, Congress has delegated authority to administrative agencies, such as USDA FDA, EPA, and the Services, to create regulations implementing the statute.
+In 2024, the Supreme Court of the United States issued two rulings that have begun to reshape how judges decide cases challenging those regulations and that agency authority.

 Loper Bright Enters. v.
 Raimondo, 144 S. Ct.
 2244 (2024) overruled the long-standing doctrine of deference established in Chevron, U.S.A., Inc. v.
 Nat.
 Res.
 Def.
 Council, Inc., 467 U.S. 837 (1984).
 Chevron deference was a two-step process that clarified how and when federal courts should defer to an agency regulation interpreting a statute.
 Chevron only applied in situations where a court had determined that the statutory language the agency was interpreting was ambiguous.
 If it was ambiguous, the court would consider whether the agency’s interpretation of the statutory language was “reasonable”.
 If it was reasonable, the court was required to defer to the agency’s interpretation.
 If it was not, the court would overrule the interpretation.